How police busted Nigerian senator’s organ harvesting plot at the last minute

 The trio all denied charges against them.

-At trial, Ike Ekweremadus’ lawyer’s tried to convince the jury that the politician acted “altruistically” – and that his kidney donation was a selfless act.
+At trial, Ike Ekweremadus’ lawyer tried to convince the jury that the politician acted “altruistically” – and that his kidney donation was a selfless act.
 But the prosecution rejected those claims and argued that the Ekweremadus and Obeta treated the victim as “disposable assets – spare parts for reward”.

 Beatrice Ekweremadu, 56, however, who worked at the Nigerian auditor general’s office and has a PhD in accountancy, tried to shield herself from the charges.
-She claimed her husband took care of the household finances and denied being involved in the donor search.
+She claimed that her husband took care of the household finances and denied being involved in the donor search.

 Hugh Davies KC, prosecuting, said the Ekweremadus entered an “emotionally cold commercial transaction” with the man.
 He said evidence showed Ike Ekweremadu had called on his medically trained brother Diwe in the autumn of 2021, who made contact with his former classmate Obeta, who previously had a private kidney transplant at the Royal Free with a Nigerian doctor.